-7.1 Sickness/Accident
+7.1 Sickness/Accidents/Incidents

 School medical staff are initially responsible for caring for children who become ill at school and for dealing with accidents.
 Students who are ill should not be sent to school as they pose a health risk to other students.
-If a child comes to school sick the nurse will telephone the parent and request that a driver is sent to return the child home.
+If a child comes to school sick the nurse will telephone the parent and request a chaperone is sent to return the child home.